 A Brief History

-On August 10, 1628, the brand new Swedish battleship, the Vasa, set sail for the first and last time, sinking all by herself with no help from any enemy after traveling less than a mile!
+On August 10, 1628, the brand new Swedish warship, the Vasa, set sail for the first and last time, sinking all by herself with no help from any enemy after traveling less than a mile!
 She was not the largest ship in the world at the time, nor did she carry the most guns, but because she had the most shot, she was the most powerful.

+History and Headlines has featured stories about military disasters and “Naval Oops Moments,” and the sinking of the Vasa ranks right up near the top of those blunders.
 Built at a time when naval tactics were changing from closing with and boarding the enemy ship to ships forming a strict formation (line) and slugging it out with guns, the Vasa was built with both missions in mind, which of course meant she could do neither well.

 Designed to carry 64 guns, 48 of which were heavy 24 pounders, on 2 gun decks, as well as 300 marines to board other ships, the hapless vessel was grossly top heavy.
 Despite concerns by some naval personnel, the king, Gustavus Adolphus, was over eager to get his mighty ship to sea where she could intimidate or destroy the enemy, but as she was hit with a breeze on the starboard side, she heeled to port and her gun ports, which had been opened in anticipation of a salute, dipped under the water, allowing the sea to rush in and causing the list to continue and accelerate.